animesh85/learnpython/README.md

 # learnpython
-experiment and scripts written in python
+Experiment and Scripts Written in Python